 Pupils are only permitted to have mobile phones or other personal handheld technology in school with the permission of the Headteacher.
-For example, Year 6 may want their phones to take photographs on their last day of school.
+For example, Year 6 may bring a phone to school if they walk to and from school by themselves.
+If this is the case, the phones must be switched off and handed to the class teacher who stores them safely before handing back at the end of the day.

 Older children may need a phone to keep in contact with a parent who is at work or lives in a different house.
-In cases like these, phones are handed in to the office in the morning and collected at home time.
+In cases like these, phones are handed in to the class teacher in the morning and collected at home time.